byterubpay/byterub-site/_posts/2018-10-15-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-15.md

 **\<kovri-slack> \<oneiric>** yeah, having a public node over tor would be nice. even a hybrid of p2p over tor, rpc over i2p would be sweet
 **\<sarang>** gmaxwell: you are referring to a cofactor-1 curve?
 **\<sarang>** oh nvm, you mean group size
-**\<hyc>** we have moneroworld nodes on tor
+**\<hyc>** we have byterubworld nodes on tor
-**\<rehrar>** Of course it's possible to run Monero over Tor with some finagling.
+**\<rehrar>** Of course it's possible to run ByteRub over Tor with some finagling.
 But how cool would it be to run over tor with a command or button press?
 **\<rehrar>** Qubes-Whonix is a good way right now btw
-**\<sarang>** perhaps we first get the moneroworld nodes upgraded at all...
+**\<sarang>** perhaps we first get the byterubworld nodes upgraded at all...
-**\<suraeNoether>** okay, for me, final thoughts... please make comments on the Denver Monero Konferenco FFS here, and we will move it up to Open Discussion: https://forum.getmonero.org/6/ideas/90909/surae-noether-first-denver-monero-konferenco-spring-2019 and for this conference, PLEASE please let me know if you know of someone who I absolutely MUST INVITE TO SPEAK.
+**\<suraeNoether>** okay, for me, final thoughts... please make comments on the Denver ByteRub Konferenco FFS here, and we will move it up to Open Discussion: https://forum.getbyterub.org/6/ideas/90909/surae-noether-first-denver-byterub-konferenco-spring-2019 and for this conference, PLEASE please let me know if you know of someone who I absolutely MUST INVITE TO SPEAK.
 If you have a favorite speaker, let me know by emailing
 **\<suraeNoether>** surae.noether@protonmail.com
 **\<suraeNoether>** I'll be sending out first-round invitation emails in the next week or so
 **\<suraeNoether>** or just email me because i'm lonely